rim99/scala-nio/README.md

-# APILET
+# Scala-Nio

-The Apilet is a high performance non-blocking embedded HTTP server library for Scala, on both JVM and Native platform.
+The Scala-Nio is a high performance non-blocking network library for Scala, on both JVM and Native platform.
+The core functionality is inspired by Nginx `event` mechanism.

+The NIO service on JVM is built upon `java.nio.channels.Selector`.

 Features:
 * One event loop per thread
 * NIO on both JVM and *Native* (TODO)
-* HTTP/1.1 (TODO)
-* HTTP2 (TODO)
-* SpringBoot-like Router (TODO)

-## Component Stack

-Apilet is loosely coupled by a few components, including:
-* `apilet-nio`
-* `apilet-http`
-* `apilet-router`

-The lower one depends on all its upper components.
-So for library developers, perhaps you only need `apilet-nio` and/or `apilet-http`.

-## NIO

-"apilet-nio", is a network I/O runtime library designed for Scala community, both JVM and Native.
-The core functionality is inspired by Nginx `event` mechanism.

-The NIO service on JVM is built upon `java.nio.channels.Selector`.

-TODO:
+## TODO:
 - Timer event
 - Native Platform support

-## HTTP protocol
+## Example

-TBD
+Please check the `Example.scala` under `nio-example-mock-http` package

-## Router
+## LICENSE

-TBD
+MIT